Wind gradient

-is the vertical component of the gradient of the mean horizontal wind speed in the lower atmosphere.
+is the vertical component of the spatial gradient of the mean horizontal wind speed in the lower atmosphere.
 It is the rate of increase of wind strength with unit increase in height above ground level.
-In metric units, it is often measured in units of meters per second of speed, per kilometer of height (m/s/km), which reduces to the standard unit of shear rate, inverse seconds (s−1).
+In metric units, it is often measured in units of speed (meters per second) divided by units of height (kilometers), resulting in m/s/km, which reduces to a multiple of the standard unit of shear rate, inverse seconds (s−1).

 Simple explanation

 Surface friction forces the surface wind to slow and turn near the surface of the Earth, blowing directly towards the low pressure, when compared to the winds in the nearly frictionless flow well above the Earth's surface.
-This layer, where surface friction slows the wind and changes the wind direction, is known as the planetary boundary layer.
-Daytime solar heating due to insolation thickens the boundary layer as winds warmed by contact with the earth's hot surface rise up and become increasingly mixed with winds aloft.
+This bottom layer, where surface friction slows the wind and changes the wind direction, is known as the planetary boundary layer.
+Daytime solar heating due to insolation thickens the boundary layer, as air warmed by contact with the Earth's hot surface rises up and increasingly mixes with air higher up.
 Radiative cooling overnight gradually decouples the winds at the surface from the winds above the boundary layer, increasing vertical wind shear near the surface, also known as wind gradient.